bluenote10/HiCS/README.md

 _HiCS: High Contrast Subspaces for Density-Based Outlier Ranking._

+Note:
-Note: This is not the implementation used in the original publication.
+This is not the implementation used in the original publication.
 This implementation is currently work-in-progress.
+The implementation does not include the outlier detection component, i.e., it implements only the subspace search step.